jimka2001/cl-rte/README.md

 ## License

 ```
-;; Copyright (c) 2016 EPITA Research and Development Laboratory
-;;
-;; Permission is hereby granted, free of charge, to any person obtaining
+Permission is hereby granted, free of charge, to any person obtaining
-;; a copy of this software and associated documentation
+a copy of this software and associated documentation
-;; files (the "Software"), to deal in the Software without restriction,
+files (the "Software"), to deal in the Software without restriction,
-;; including without limitation the rights to use, copy, modify, merge,
+including without limitation the rights to use, copy, modify, merge,
-;; publish, distribute, sublicense, and/or sell copies of the Software,
+publish, distribute, sublicense, and/or sell copies of the Software,
-;; and to permit persons to whom the Software is furnished to do so,
+and to permit persons to whom the Software is furnished to do so,
-;; subject to the following conditions:
+subject to the following conditions:

-;;
-;; The above copyright notice and this permission notice shall be
+The above copyright notice and this permission notice shall be
-;; included in all copies or substantial portions of the Software.
+included in all copies or substantial portions of the Software.

-;;
-;; THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND,
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND,
-;; EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF
+EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF
-;; MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND
+MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND
-;; NONINFRINGEMENT.
+NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE
-;; LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION
+LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION
-;; OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION
+OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION
-;; WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ```